-13. Net Income (Loss) per Share
+14. Net (Loss) Income per Share

-Basic net income (loss) per share is calculated by dividing net income (loss) by the weighted-average number of common shares outstanding during the period and excludes any dilutive effects of stock-based awards and warrants.
-Diluted net income (loss) per share is computed giving effect to all potentially dilutive common shares, including common stock issuable upon exercise of stock options and warrants.
-As of March 31, 2020, securities that were not included in the diluted per share calculations because they would be anti-dilutive included 371,908 options to purchase common stock and 4,326,949 warrants to purchase common stock.
-As of March 31, 2019, securities that were not included in the diluted per share calculations because they would be anti-dilutive included 535,243 options to purchase common stock and 2,821,144 warrants to purchase common stock.
+Basic net (loss) income per share is calculated by dividing net (loss) income by the weighted-average number of common shares outstanding during the period and excludes any dilutive effects of stock-based awards and warrants.
+Diluted net (loss) income per share is computed giving effect to all potentially dilutive common shares, including common stock issuable upon exercise of stock options and warrants.

+Securities that were not included in the diluted per share calculations because they would have been anti-dilutive were as follows: